rajdeeprath/red5-development-series/miscellaneous/red5-pro-utils/Readme.md

 # red5-pro-utils

-__red5-pro-utils__ is a red5 / red5pro helper library designed to provide quick solutions around common Red5 api problems that are not currently availabel via the official java api directly.
+__red5-pro-utils__ is a red5 / red5pro helper library designed to provide quick solutions around common Red5 api problems that are not currently available via the official java api directly.

-The project is open to sugegstions and requests that can be accomodated to help speed up the development process for Red5 developers.
+The project is open to suggestions and requests that can be accommodated to help speed up the development process for Red5 developers.
 This is a maven project which can be compiled locally to a jar file for portability.
 The __red5-pro-utils__ classes can be used with both `web applications` and `plugins`.

 ---
-> NOTE: To use this library you ned to build this project and the output file - `red5-pro-utils.jar` file should be placed in the `RED5_HOME/lib` directory.
+> NOTE: To use this library you need to build this project and the output file - `red5-pro-utils.jar` file should be placed in the `RED5_HOME/lib` directory.
 ---